 When choosing a node deployment strategy, several critical factors come into play:

-- Scalability Requirements: As your project expands, your node infrastructure must scale effortlessly.
-Look for solutions that can handle horizontal and vertical scaling, particularly if you’re expecting greater user adoption.
+Scalability Requirements: As your project grows, your node infrastructure must scale with it.
+Look for solutions handling horizontal and vertical scaling, particularly if you expect greater user adoption.

 Validator Nodes: Guardians of Consensus and Transaction Verification